Digital-Data-Co/forge-docs/src/user-guide/projects/runners.md

 # Project runners (Pro)

 Project Runners are a powerful feature in Forge Pro that enables distributed task execution across multiple servers.
-This feature allows you to run tasks on separate servers from your Forge UI instance, providing enhanced security, scalability, and resource management.
+This feature allows you to run tasks on separate servers from your Forge instance, providing enhanced security, scalability, and resource management.

 ![](<../../.gitbook/assets/project_runners.webp>)